Tokyo Metro, The Best Way To Explore Tokyo

 The famous Shibuya Crossing in Tokyo |

-As I stayed in the Shiodome area of Tokyo, the subway ride back was quicker than expected with the station just five minutes walk to the hotel.
-The Royal Park Hotel Shiodome offers an amazing view of the Tokyo Tower and also Mount Fuji far in the back.
+As I stayed in the Shiodome area of Tokyo, the subway ride back was quicker than expected, with the station just five minutes’ walk from the hotel.
+The Royal Park Hotel Shiodome offers a fantastic view of the Tokyo Tower and Mount Fuji far in the back.

-When you check-in, just ask them for the Tokyo Tower view.
-At the end of the day, moving around Tokyo would not have been easy if I had not got my Tokyo Metro Subway Day Pass Tickets.
+When you check-in, ask them for the Tokyo Tower view.
+Moving around Tokyo would not have been easy if I had not got my Tokyo Metro Subway Day Pass Tickets.
 It is highly recommended for anyone visiting Tokyo.

 ![]() |